vicapow/react-map-gl-example-overlay/README.md

 # react-map-gl-example-overlay

-An example of a standalone react-map-gl-overlay
+An example of a standalone react-map-gl-overlay.
+Use it as a starting point for creating your own custom overlay.

 ![](screenshot.png)